 - 2 tsp ground coriander

 - 2 fat garlic cloves - crushed

-- 450 ml hot water I used twice this amount
+- 450 ml hot water I used nearly twice this amount

 - 4-5 preserved lemons - finely chopped

 - 1 small packet dill (30g) - finely chopped